ventureindexco/web/src/introduction.md

 Venture Index is an attempt to index the Philippines local startup ecosystem.

-#### Coverage

-Our current goal is to index the following:
+Our goal is to index the following:

-- Online communities
+- Startup communities
 - Upcoming and ongoing events
 - Recruitment platforms
+- Funding providers
 - Service providers
 - Startup resources